-- 1Buy a cleansing product that contains at least 7% glycolic acid.This is how much of a percentage of the product must be in it to be effective.
+- 1This is how much of a percentage of the product must be in it to be effective.
 Products that have high percentages of glycolic acid in them are 10 Percent Toning Complex Clarifying Toner and Glycolic Renewal Smoothing Cream.
-You can get these products at a drug store or at a store that sells skin care and cosmetics like Sephora.Advertisement
+You can get these products at a drug store or at a store that sells skin care and cosmetics like Sephora.Buy a cleansing product that contains at least 7% glycolic acid.Advertisement

 Method 2: With Lemon Juice and Unscented Baby Powder